Helen E. Grenga: Georgia Tech

 Grenga first arrived at Georgia Tech in 1967, working as a postdoctoral fellow in chemistry.
 In 1968, she held the title of professor of metallurgy.

 Other roles Grenga held included Director of the Office of Graduate Studies and Research, and Dean of the Office of Academic Affairs.
 Her achievements and presence as a senior woman in the field were inspiring for the next generation of female engineering students.

 Awards

 Grenga received a number of awards, including the Georgia Tech ANAK Faculty Award and the Georgia Tech Women’s Leadership Conference’s Women of Distinction Outstanding Faculty Member Award.

 From 1981 to 1982, she was national president of the Society of Women Engineers (SWE), having joined the organisation in 1973.
+Her presidency was preceded by Sharon Loeffler and followed by Evelyn Murray-Lenthall.
 She was a regular attendee of the SWE annual National Conference.
 She worked to support other women into STEM fields, and supported the local SWE branch at Georgia Tech.

 In 2001, Grenga published Movies on the Fantail, ISBN 0-9709110-0-9, about her brother's time on the USS Barr during World War II.

 Helen Grenga died on 14 April 2006 aged 68.